LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/callbacks-index.md

 ###  LPMessagingSDKCertPinningFailed(_ error: NSError)
 Called when the Cert pinning mechanism failed.
-The server trust was successfully evaluated but did not contain any of the configured public keys pins. or The server trust's evaluation failed: the server's certificate chain is not trusted.
+The server trust was successfully evaluated but did not contain any of the configured public keys pins or the server trust's evaluation failed because the server's certificate chain is not trusted.

 ### LPMessagingSDKPushRegistrationDidFinish()
-Called the SDK registration for  LP Pusher service has been succeeded.
+Called when the SDK registration for the LP Pusher service has succeeded.

-Pusher is the service that responsible for Remote Push Notifications routing and delivering from and to APNS.
+Pusher is the service that is responsible for Remote Push Notifications routing and delivering from and to APNS.

 ###  LPMessagingSDKPushRegistrationDidFail(_ error: NSError)
-Called when the SDK registration for LP Pusher service has been failed with error.
+Called when the SDK registration for LP Pusher service has failed with an error.

-Pusher is the service that responsible for Remote Push Notifications routing and delivering from and to APNS.
+Pusher is the service that is responsible for Remote Push Notifications routing and delivering from and to APNS.

 ###  LPMessagingSDKUnauthenticatedUserExpired()
 Called when an Unauthenticated user expired and can no longer be in used.

 When this callback is invoked, the previous open conversation will be closed locally.